Turn your degree into an exciting career in Occupational Health and Safety Management

 The ideal candidate has an undergraduate degree in health sciences, engineering, environmental science, management and organizational studies (or a related field) and is a critical thinker looking to combine their interests in health and working with people.

-Through the program students should develop a professional network, unique skills, and a portfolio of projects they will use throughout their career.
+You will develop a professional network, unique skills, and a portfolio of projects you will use throughout your career.